 Although Subutex is an effective medication for treating opioid addiction, it is also a highly addictive drug and can lead to physical and psychological dependence with long-term use.
-Individuals who regularly use Subutex may experience withdrawal symptoms, such as nausea, vomiting, diarrhea, and sweating when they stop using the drug.
+Individuals who regularly use Subutex may experience withdrawal symptoms, such as nausea, vomiting, diarrhoea, and sweating when they stop using the drug.
+A medically-supervised Subutex detox may be the best path for someone in this stage of addiction.

 The signs and symptoms of Subutex addiction can vary from person to person, but some common signs and symptoms include: